History

 Part of John Franco’s “The Broken Tower” was filmed at the Olde Mill Inn in Basking Ridge.
 The Broken Tower recounts the biography of the poet Hart Crane (actually the son of the man who invented Life Savers candy).

-James Franco directing part of his film The Broken Tower in the upstairs library room at the Olde Mill Inn on November 14, 2009.
+James Franco directed part of his film The Broken Tower in the upstairs library room at the Olde Mill Inn on November 14, 2009.

-The 1974 film the Stepford Wives was filmed in nearby Bedminster.
+The 2004 remake of the 1974 film The Stepford Wives was partially filmed in nearby Bedminster.
 Both Nicole Kidman and Bette Midler stayed at the Inn.

 Wallace Shawn also stayed at the Olde Mill Inn.
 Who can forget Shawn with his infamous “inconceivable” statement in the classic The Princess Bride.
 And Sylvester Stallone recently visited as well.
 Many mentioned what a nice person he was and that if you didn’t look closely, you’d miss the original “Rocky.”